merenlab/merenlab.org/data/anvio-structure/chapter-I.md

 **Green keywords refer to anvi'o programs that have help pages**.
 For example, {% include PROGRAM name="anvi-gen-contigs-database" %} refers to an anvi'o program that can create an anvi'o contigs database.

 The links within these documents lead to other anvi'o concepts, which lead to other anvi'o concepts.
 It's kind of like Wikipedia--you can get lost in it.
-Because many concepts already have rich documentation, I often forego in depth explanations, assuming you will click the link to learn more.
+Because many concepts already have rich documentation, I often forego in-depth explanations, assuming you will click the link to learn more.

 ## Directory